vimalsimha/equilmodel/Readme.md

 Code and Instructions
 ---------------------

--   The code takes in input parameters, including the halo mass and generates the growth history of a galaxy including the evolution of its star formation rate, metallicity and gas fraction.
+-   The code takes in input parameters, including the halo mass and generates the growth history of a galaxy including the evolution of its star formation rate, metallicity and gas fraction in a file called *outputs.txt*

 -   **equilfuncs.R** contains functions required for running the equilibrum model.